learn-co-curriculum/java-mod-4-collectors/README.md

 ## Aggregating Results into a Single Value

-There are several methods that accumulates or aggregates stream elements into a single value.
+There are several methods that accumulate or aggregate stream elements into a single value.
 Here are some of the common methods:

 - `summingInt`, `summingLong`, `summingDouble`: These sum up stream elements